The information in this article applies to:

 I would like to understand how the Line Weight Scale and line weight scaling options work.
 What do these do and how can I best implement them?

-The settings in Drawing Sheet Setup for floor plan view are independent from the settings in Page Setup for a CAD detail, cross section view, or Layout file, even if they are part of the same project.
+The settings in the Drawing Sheet Setup dialog for floor plan view are independent from the settings for a CAD detail, cross section view, or Layout file, even if they are part of the same project.

 The method for specifying an object’s line weight depends on the object and the type of view.